Cheriton - Bursting with History

 More information

-born 1879, Gowerton was a Welsh neurologist and psychoanalyst.
-During his lifetime he was a friend and colleague
+Ernest Jones, born in 1879, Gowerton was a Welsh neurologist and psychoanalyst.
+During his lifetime, he was a friend and colleague

 Jones became Freud’s official biographer.